What is HTTPS Encrypted Connection?

 - Online Stores – The vast majority of plugins or modules dealing with online transactions will no longer work without HTTPS.

 “Let’s Encrypt” gives you free certificates, and they will become one of the biggest players in the field.

 Site administrators notified by Google that the browser will alert users in January 2017, have rushed to move their websites from HTTP to HTTPS.
 You can see in the above graph a significant increase in November-December 2016.

 Let’s Encrypt is supported by many large companies such as Google, Mozilla, Cisco, OVH, Facebook, Automattic, etc.Get Your SSL Certificate (Cheap)

-Certificates can be divided into three types:
+Certificates are divided into three types:

 - DV Certificates – In this case, the Certification Authority checks (usually automatically online) if you own the domain name and get the green locker.
 The price range is 10-400 USD;

-- OV Certificates – You need to demonstrate to the certifying authority that you are the legal entity that owns the domain, usually they request the info on paper, so it will take a bit until you get the certificate.
+- OV Certificates – You need to demonstrate to the certifying authority that you are the legal entity that owns the domain.
+Usually, they request the info on paper, so it will take a bit until you get the certificate.
 The Price is between 50-1000 USD;

-So now you’re sure you have the question: What’s the difference between a free one and $1500 certificate besides the Green bar?
+So now you’re sure you have the question: What’s the difference between a free one and a $1500 certificate besides the Green bar?